 - LPs have no separate legal personality but have some its features (they can open bank accounts, make transactions with contract partners in the course of their business).

-- LP requires minimum 1 general partner and 1 limited partner (natural person or legal entity of any residence).
+- LP requires a minimum of 1 general partner and 1 limited partner (natural person or legal entity of any residence).
 Foreign company may be appointed as general partner provided that it is registered in Ontario as an extra-provincial corporation.
-Foreign company may be appointed as limited partner without meeting this requirement.
+Foreign companies may be appointed as a limited partner without meeting this requirement.

 - LP may be formed by one person being both general and limited partner.